 Pearl Jam: "Hey Foxymophandlemama, That's Me" has vocals entirely consisting of sampled clips from mental patients talking about things such as their mental state and suicide.
 The instrumentals aren't any less creepy, starting mostly with long, dreary electric guitar chords and later developing an actual melody, albeit with the instruments mostly disconnected.
 This goes on for nearly eight minutes.

 Primus: Pork Soda could be nominated for this.
 It's a combination of the twangy, horror-movie basslines, the layers of guitar distortion, the cymbal timing, and the singer's campfire-story lyrics.
-Any song on this album will make you feel dreadful.
+Any song on this album, most especially "My Name Is Mud", will make you feel dreadful.

 Project 86: The song "Me Against Me" describes a nightmare in which the speaker is fighting someone, then strangles him, only to realize the enemy is identical to himself.
 He then wakes up dead, having literally strangled himself to death while dreaming.